navyadevineni/Bigdata-PyFlink/README.md

 ## Introduction to PyFlink
 - PyFlink is simply a combination of Apache Flink with Python, or rather Flink on Python.

+## Subtopics
+- [Krishna Sumanth Koyyalamudi](https://github.com/Krishna-Koyyalamudi) - Average time gap between the Movie/TV Show Released year and the year it is added to Netflix